wookiee/cocoa-programming-for-osx-5e/README.md

 [`Errata.md`](./Errata.md) contains a list of all errata that have been found in the book.
 If you think you have found a bug, please make a post on [the forum][forum].

-This edition was written for Xcode 6.3 on OS X Yosemite 10.10 with Swift 1.2.
-As with any technology, as Apple releases new versions you may encounter surprises.
-Where possible we will update the errata to call attention to these changes.

 ## Learn at Big Nerd Ranch